Pradosh-SucksAtMaths/Pradosh-SucksAtMaths/README.md

 👀 I’m interested in Maths especially in Calculus

-🌱 first year studying for a mathematics degree
+🌱 First year studying for a mathematics degree and preparing for JEE and ISI alongside with College

-📫 you Can reach to me via gmail at pradosh2k@gmail.com and in discord at dumbest_shit#364
+📫 you Can reach to me via gmail at pradosh2k@gmail.com and in discord at dumbest_shit#3648